dchen327/pingmote/README.md

 # Adding Your Own Emotes
 - Sorry for this being a bit complicated, I'm working on simplifying the workflow
 - Drop image files in the `original` folder, then run `image_resizer.py` which will resize all the images (ignoring gifs) and drop them in the `resized` folder
 - Unfortunately, `image_resizer.py` is currently unable to resize gifs, so a website like [this](https://www.iloveimg.com/resize-image/resize-gif) is useful (although you can only resize like 12 max at a time).
-After downloading the resized gifs, extract them to the `original` folder in assets, then run `image_resizer.py` to create the resized folder while ignoring gifs
+After downloading the resized gifs (64x64), extract them to the `original` folder in assets, then run `image_resizer.py` to create the resized folder while ignoring gifs
 - Upload all files to an image hoster (I like [postimages](https://postimages.org/)), making sure to upload in alphabetical order.
 Copy all the direct image links (ending in the file extension) and paste them in `links.txt`
 - Here are some good emote sources for both images/gifs (right click save image): [discordmojis.com](https://discordmojis.com/), [emoji.gg](https://emoji.gg/)